open-synergy/opnsynid-hr/hr_join_transition_input_type_policy/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Career Transition - Join*
+5. Search For *Join Transition - Integration With Payslip Input Policy*
 6. Install the module

 Credits